 Under Q&A, numerous questions about Yi Jing are answered in German and English.

-In the shop you can convert the basic version of the app to the premium version.
+You can convert the basic version of the app to the premium version in the shop.
 Among other things, this allows you to purchase additional commentaries on the Yi Jing from a variety of authors who commented on the Yi Jing from different points of view.
 This includes the dynamics commentary by Adrian Stahel, which offers a completely new perspective on the Book of Changes by demonstrating the close connection between the Yi Jing and Western systems theory.

 On the Old Questions screen, you will find an overview of all previously asked questions, including when and where the questions were asked.
 The resulting answer and tendency hexagrams for each question will be shown as well.
 By clicking on the older questions, you can access previously received answers and their interpretations at any time.

-You can search the list of old questions by keywords and sort them by alphabet, priority, location and time of the consultation.
+You can search the list of old questions for keywords and sort them by alphabet, priority, location or time of the consultation.

 The font and size of the interpretation texts can also be configured to your preferences here.
-With the premium package you receive 20 different attractive fonts.
-You can check your chosen font in the preview text field below.
+With the premium package, you receive 20 different attractive fonts.
+You can check your chosen font in the preview text field underneath the settings.

-To get a separate backup file of your questions to the oracle, click the three dots on top to the right to open the menu.
-Then click on ‘Export questions’.
-It will generate a backup file of your questions to the oracle automatically on your device.
+To get a separate backup file of your questions to the oracle, click on the three-dot menu on top to the right.
+Then click on ‘Export questions.’
+It will generate a backup file of your questions automatically on your device.

-You need to connect your device to the chosen computer first, before it is possible to start the transfer/copy of your exported questions.
+Your device must be connected to the chosen computer in order to start the transfer of or copy your exported questions.
 Afterwards, start iTunes or Finder.
-There you can transfer/copy the export file to the hard disk of your chosen computer.
+There, you can transfer/copy the exported file to the hard disk of your chosen computer.
 If you want to transfer/copy the file to another device, you need to connect the other device to the computer and start iTunes or Finder.
-On iTunes or Finder you then can transfer/copy your exported questions to the other device.
+On iTunes or Finder, you can then transfer/copy your exported questions to the other device.

-The exported data are in a csv-data file (compatible with Excel).
-It is structured as follows: ID, Question, Rating, Date, Location, User name, List of line values
+The exported data are in a csv-file (compatible with Excel) and is structured as follows: ID, Question, Rating, Date, Location, User name, List of line values.

 In order to transfer/copy your exported file, you first need to find the file in the ‘Files’ app on your device.
 Normally, the file is saved in the folder ‘YiJingLibrary’ in the internal storage of your device.
-If you open the folder, you can choose the wanted file for transfer/copy.
-A transfer/copy could be done by connecting your device to your computer or by clicking ‘Share’.
+After you open the folder, you can choose the which file you would like to transfer/copy.
+A transfer/copy could be done by connecting your device to your computer or by clicking ‘Share.’

-After the wanted file is transferred/copied on your computer, you can also transfer/copy the file to your other devices by connecting them to your computer.
-If you have sent the wanted file by the ‘Share’ function to yourself instead, you need to download it first.
-After the transfer/copy or download process is complete, open the menu by clicking the three dots on top to the right in Yi Jing Library app, and click on ‘Import question’.
+After the file is transferred/copied onto your computer, you can also transfer/copy the file to your other devices by connecting them to your computer.
+If the file was sent by using the ‘Share’ function instead, you need to download it first.
+After the transfer/copy or the download process is complete, open the menu by clicking on the three-dot menu on top in the Yi Jing Library app, and click on ‘Import question.’